kubewarden/kubewarden-controller/rfc/0001-policy-server-custom-resource.md

     - CHOWN
 ```

-The `policy_server` name identifies an existing PolicyServer object.
+The `policyServer` name identifies an existing PolicyServer object.
 The policy will
 be served only by this PolicyServer instance.
-A `ClusterAdmissionPolicy` that doesn't have an explicit `policy_server`, will
+A `ClusterAdmissionPolicy` that doesn't have an explicit `policyServer`, will
 be served by the `default` one.